The Birth of Time

 Cernunnos, the great horned one, was the archangel of Sucellus.
 He dared to attack Agares directly.
 Agares picked up the powerful archangel and showed him visions of himself dark and corrupted.
 So powerful was the vision that it became real, splitting Cernunnos into two creatures.
 They were identical in form but the new creature, which Agares named Hyborem, was dark in aspect and colored in blood.
 Hyborem and Cernunnos fought but neither could defeat the other.
 As such, even the archangel of Agares was stolen from another.
 He is a perversion of the natural.

 Sucellus and Danalin remained largely out of the fighting.
-Instead each tended to a group of men that venerated them and became changed by the close presence of their god.
-For Sucellus these men become the Alfar, elves born to nature.
-For Danalin these men become the Aifons, merfolk breathing water as well as on land.
+Instead each tended to a group of humans that venerated them and became changed by the close presence of their god.
+For Sucellus these people became the Alfar, elves born to nature.
+Danalin’s people became the Aifons, merfolk able to live in the oceans as well as on land.
 Under the tutelage of their gods, both the new races soon established advanced civilizations.

 Mankind, the greatest pride of the gods, was threatened with extinction.
-Immanuel Logos, a tribal leader, founded the order of the Elohim at the close of this age to care for those injured in the Godswar.
+Immanuel Logos, a tribal leader, founded the Order of the Elohim at the close of this age to care for those injured in the Godswar.
 Thus was born the oldest continuous organization in human history.
 The Order of the Elohim survives even into the present day.

-When it became obvious the Godswar threatens creation itself, Dagda called for the war to end.
-The gods met at Seven Pines and the Compact was created, an agreement that the gods would withdraw and only interfere with creation through certain limited means.
-The Godslayer was forged as a physical manifestation of that agreement, a weapon capable of killing any god.
-The Gods retreated from creation to their ‘vaults’, lesser heavens and hells created before the secret of creation was reclaimed by the One.
+When it became obvious the Godswar threatened creation itself, Dagda called for the war to end.
+The gods met at Seven Pines to create the Compact, an agreement that the gods would withdraw and only interfere with creation through certain limited means.
+The Godslayer was forged as a physical manifestation of this agreement, a weapon capable of killing any god.
+The Gods retreated from creation to their vaults, unique heavens and hells fashioned before the secret of creation was reclaimed by the One.

 For some the Compact went too far.
 Basium, archangel of Arawn, rebelled and continued his battle against the Infernals regardless of the Compact.
 For others the Compact did too little.
 Cassiel, the archangel of Dagda, believed the gods should withdraw completely from creation instead of using men to fight their battles.
 Cassiel broke the Compact by entering creation to teach men to ignore the will of the gods.